janhq/jan/docs/blog/rag-is-not-enough.md

 In short, (1) extending a general foundation model like [Mistral](https://huggingface.co/mistralai/Mistral-7B-v0.1) with strong math and coding, and (2) training it over a high-quality, synthetic dataset generated from the intended corpus, and (3) adding RAG capabilities, can lead to significant accuracy improvements.

-Problems still arise with catastrophic forgetting in general tasks, commonly observed during continued fine-tuning [1].
+Problems still arise with catastrophic forgetting in general tasks, commonly observed during specilizied domain fine-tuning.
 In our case, this is likely exacerbated by our lack of access to Mistral’s original training dataset and various compression techniques used in our approach to keep the model small.

 ## Selecting a strong foundation model